Colombia: new measures to regulate the medical cannabis industry

 Facilitating the circulation of cannabis

-The project would make it possible to export cannabis to free-trade zones to be packaged, representing an interesting opportunity for companies that don't have the means to process it locally.
+The project would make it possible to export Cannabis to free-trade zones to be packaged, representing an interesting opportunity for companies that don't have the means to process it locally.
 For the time being, moving the flower, even within Colombian territory, is considered exporting.
 As Juan Felipe Mejia, representative of medical cannabis company THCG, points out, «most of the manufacturing equipment has to be imported, which means that import taxes are normally applied (plus a value-added tax) of 19%.
 This won't be a burden in free trade zones.»

 Foliumed CEO Diego Navarro is also convinced of the merits of free-trade zones. «It should be possible to move manufacturing facilities into a free-trade zone,» he says, as this would enable Colombian companies to compete more effectively on the international market.